feather-rs/feather/docs/architecture.md

 This struct contains the `World` (blocks) and the `Ecs` (entities).
 It also provides methods for common tasks, like "spawn entity" or "remove entity" or "get block."

-Note that entities in the ECS correspond either to Minecraft entities, like players or zombies, or to internal entities like the "console entity."
+Note that entities in the ECS correspond either to Minecraft entities, like players or zombies or to internal entities like the "console entity."
 In general, you don't have to worry about this distinction.